ccneko/AutoGrantRec/README.md

   to your input file.
 - When using the CLI version, add double quotes around PI name to let the argument parser read the whole name containing space as one argument.
-- The browsing may stuck, e.g. at the proposal menu, in some rare occasions due to browser request timing issue.
+- The browsing may get stuck, e.g. at the proposal menu, in some rare occasions due to browser request timing issue.
 Just rerun the script and this should be solved.
+(Not observed this year)
 - Note that the headless mode skips showing the browser pop-up to free up the screen, runs faster, but has a higher chance of Timeout error.
 - Please ignore spelling errors of the GUI version due to incomplete display